charlottecockburn1/ClimateDriversElectricityDemand/README.md

 # ClimateDriversElectricityDemand
-Code for Assessing the Climate Drivers of Global Electricity Demand
+Code for paper: Assessing the Climate Drivers of Global Electricity Demand